Code

 const files: { path: string; size: number }[] = [];

-const walkStats: WalkStats = { dirsVisited: 0, dirsPermissionDenied: 0 };
+const walkStats: WalkStats = { dirsVisited: 0, dirsPermissionDenied: 0, deadlineHit: false };

 const bySize = new Map<number, typeof files>();